Scanpath Prediction on Information Visualisations

 Our analyses yielded several insights that are important when designing a method for predicting scanpaths on information visualisations.
 We found that \textit{Title} and \textit{Graphics} receive a significant amount of attention, particularly at the onset of the visual inspection process.
 Afterwards, attention shifts to other textual elements~(\textit{Label} and \textit{Source}), followed by data-related components~(\textit{Annotation}, \textit{Legend} and \textit{Axis}).
 Moreover, attention towards \textit{Object} and \textit{Data} is consistent at a stable level across time.
 Specifically, we found that though gaze patterns across viewers are highly consistent, individual scanpaths show significant variability.
 Taken together, these characteristics render the task of scanpath prediction particularly challenging.
 We therefore designed our \methodNameLong~with the specific goal of preserving this stochastic nature of fixations within a scanpath.
 Our method combines two original contributions towards this goal: a \methodSaliencyNameLong that builds on the architecture of MD-SEM~\cite{fosco2020much} but better preserves element-level spatial information, as well as a probabilistic approach to sample scanpaths from these attention maps. \autoref{fig:method_overview} gives an overview of our method.

 Our analyses showed that attention dynamics on visualisation elements are large, which indicated that different elements are salient under different durations.
 From our analysis, we found out that where viewers tend to focus on a visualisation depends on how long they have been observing it (see~\autoref{fig:analysis_generaltrend}).
 Thus, a single saliency map is not representative enough to describe the gaze dynamic over time.
 MD-SEM~\cite{fosco2020much} is the first and currently state-of-the-art method to model multi-duration saliency, that is, a model that can predict saliency maps for different viewing durations.
 The model learns temporal attention dynamics using a three-branch weight-sharing network, and predicts the attention distribution for a certain duration in each branch.
-From our perspective, there are two main drawbacks of MD-SEM: 1) Saliency dispersion to nearby areas; and 2) lack of structural information, such as element bounding boxes.
+From our perspective, there are two main drawbacks of MD-SEM: 1) Saliency dispersion to white spaces; and 2) lack of spatial information, such as element bounding boxes.

 Thus, we leverage the above drawbacks by fine-tuning MD-SEM on element fixation density maps.
 As \autoref{ss:EFD} defines, the EFD of an element is calculated by the accumulated fixations divided by the element area.
-We assign the element EFD as the uniform value to all pixels in that element, and truncate fixations to three continuous observation periods~(e.g. 0~--~0.5\,s, 0.5~--~2\,s, and 2~--~5\,s).
-We denote these EFD maps as MASSVIS-MDE, and the fine-tuned MD-SEM model as \methodSaliencyNameShort.
-Thus, we leverage the above drawbacks by fine-tuning MD-SEM on the MASSVIS-MDE~(Multi-Duration Element) dataset. \methodSaliencyNameShort shows better capacity in preserving element-level attention distribution~(see Fig.~5 in supplementary material).
+We assign the element EFD as the uniform value to all pixels in that element, and truncate fixations to three continuous observation periods~(e.g. 0\,--\,0.5\,s, 0.5\,--\,3\,s, and 3\,--\,5\,s).
+We denote these EFD maps as MASSVIS Multi-Duration Element Fixation Density~(MASSVIS-MDEFD), and the fine-tuned MD-SEM model as \methodSaliencyNameShort.
+Thus, we leverage the above drawbacks by fine-tuning MD-SEM on the MASSVIS-MDEFD dataset. \methodSaliencyNameShort shows better capacity in preserving element-level attention distribution~(see Figure~5 in supplementary material).